 Lick #5 – November Rain

 The last lick comes from the second solo in November Rain.
 This lick uses positions 3 and 4 of the C major scale.
-Of the five Slash licks included in this lesson, this is a particular favorite.
+Of the five Slash licks included in this lesson, this one is a particular favorite due to its simplicity in note selection.
 It’s a great example of what can be accomplished with so few notes just by incorporating a couple of bends and pull-offs.

 Listen to the lick: Slash lick #5: November Rain

 So there you have it.
-Five stylish Slash licks that connect scale patterns on guitar.
+Five stylish Slash licks that show how to connect scale patterns on guitar.
 What are some of your favorite licks that connect scale patterns?